caiRanN/CrazyLasersGame/README.md

 Once you have these things setup, you can download or clone this repository and open it using Unity 5.5+

 ### Connect with Isadora
+You will first need to set up your isadora project, you can find the documentation about how to setup the isadora project [here](isadora.md).
+You will need a OSC Sender in your project to send data to Unity.

+[b]Isadora to Unity[/b]
+You can deactivate GameObjects in Unity when interacting with something in Isadora by listening for a OSC message.
+Create a empty GameObject and add the OSCReceiver script, you will need to setup you connection via the inspector.
+You can look at the GateController script for an example on how to enable/disable objects.

+[b]Unity to Isadora[/b]
+You can add the OSCClient to your script, from here you can send data to Isadora.
+Look at the example provided in the [GameManager](Project/Assets/Scripts/Manager/GameManager.cs).

 ### Connect to the GearVR
+You will need to go through the GearVRHandshaker scene first, here you can set your follow-up scene, this will be autoloaded once the handshake has been made.
+In your scene you are gonna need to add GearVRTracker to track the location of the player wearing the GearVR, and the GearVR GameObject.

 ### Dependencies
+Make sure you have the following software dependencies installed!
+* A computer running Motive
 * Unity OSC Toolkit (https://github.com/hku-ect/UnityOSCToolkit)
 * GearVR OSC Handshakker (https://github.com/hku-ect/GearVR-OSC-Handshaker)
 * NatNet2 OSC Bridge (https://github.com/hku-ect/NatNet2OSCbridge)